 What makes a great Sheet Pan Dinner?

 Vegetables and protein form the base of the meal.
+Vegetables that can withstand some cooking time in a hot, dry oven and get sweeter, tender, with crispy edges are my favorite.
 Some of the vegetables that work really well for this method are:

 • asparagus